FatKidddd/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
 The user executes `delete 5` command to delete the 5th player in the address book.
-The `delete` command calls `Model#commitSummonersBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command calls `Model#commitSummonersBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `summonersBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new player.
-The `add` command also calls `Model#commitSummonersBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The `add` command also calls `Model#commitSummonersBook()`, causing another modified address book state to be saved into the `summonersBookStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitSummonersBook()`, so the address book state will not be saved into the `addressBookStateList`.
+**Note:** If a command fails its execution, it will not call `Model#commitSummonersBook()`, so the address book state will not be saved into the `summonersBookStateList`.

 </box>